 3. Design Your Website

 The next responsibility comes to designing your website.
 This includes everything to do with how your lash brand looks online.
-You need to take help of a designer or research hours online to take inspiration from designers and competitors to find out what fits your brand the best.
+You need to take the help of a designer or research hours online to take inspiration from designers and competitors to find out what fits your brand the best.

 Let’s find out the three ways to design a lash extension artist website properly.
 Make something your customers can relate to.
 If you’re unsure, make separate designs and beta test it with potential customers.
 I do it all the time and there are FB groups just for beta testing things.

 Defining your color palette is one of the defining factors for every lash brand and artist.
 If your website is an appendage of your skills, you are not just selling your brand, but your skills and talents too.